fatimp/AutoCorrelationResampling.jl/README.md

 # AutoCorrelationResampling
 [![CI](https://github.com/shamazmazum/AutoCorrelationResampling.jl/actions/workflows/test.yml/badge.svg)](https://github.com/shamazmazum/AutoCorrelationResampling.jl/actions/workflows/test.yml)

-This package provides means to resample (currently, only upsampling is supported) of autocorrelation functions.
+This package provides means to resample autocorrelation functions.

 Autocorrelation function of one variable is a Laurent polynomial on ℝ in the form $s(x) = f(x)f(x^{-1})$ where $f(x)$ is a usual polynomial on ℝ.